DigitalRuby/SimpleCache/README.md

 The third and final layer, the redis cache uses StackExchange.Redis nuget package.

 The redis layer detects when there is a failover and failback in a cluster and handles this gracefully.

+Keyspace notifications are sent to keep cache in sync between machines.
+Run `CONFIG SET notify-keyspace-events KEA` on your redis servers for this to take effect.
+Simple cache will attempt to do this as well.

 Sometimes you need to purge your entire cache, do this with caution.
 To cause simple cache to clear memory and file caches, set a redis key that equals `__flushall__` with any value, then wait a second then execute a `FLUSHALL` or `FLUSHDB` command.